primeroIMS/primero/CONTRIBUTING.md

 `git push`
 * On github, navigate to your branch and raise a pull request.
 * After that you can checkout to master or create a new branch for the next feature or bug
-* Also take a look at the excellent OpenMRS guide to using git: https://wiki.openmrs.org/display/docs/Using+Git
+* Also take a look at the excellent [OpenMRS guide to using git](https://wiki.openmrs.org/display/docs/Using+Git)

 #Tests

 **Make sure all Rspec tests pass before making a pull request!!!** Currently the Cucumber feature tests are not used or maintained, but may be resurrected in the future to act as a smoke-test suite.

-<u>Note about the Release Target</u>
+#Note about the Release Target

 There is also a version file in the code itself in `config/version.rb` which is incremented that after a release.
 So for example if we just released v1.4.0.5, we increment it to v1.4.0.6